Godzilla vs. Biollante

-In the film, corporations struggle for control over samples of Godzilla's cells, while the monster itself battles a creature born from a combination of Godzilla's cells, the cells of a plant, and the cells of a woman.
+In the film, corporations struggle for control over samples of Godzilla's cells, while the monster himself battles Biollante, a monster born from a combination of Godzilla's cells, the cells of a plant, and the cells of a human.
 The idea originated from a public story-writing contest, and set a trend common to all Heisei era movies, in which Godzilla faces off against opponents capable of metamorphosing into new, progressively more powerful forms.

 Godzilla vs. Biollante was released theatrically in Japan on December 16, 1989.
+It received generally positive reviews who praised the storyline, visual effects, and Sugiyama's score, but was a disappointment at the Japanese box office due to competition with Back to the Future Part II.
 It received a direct-to-video release in the United States on November 25, 1992, through HBO Video.

-Although it received generally positive reviews, the film was a disappointment at the Japanese box office.
-In Japan, it was followed by Godzilla vs. King Ghidorah in 1991.
+It was followed by Godzilla vs. King Ghidorah which was released on December 14, 1991.

 Plot

-In the aftermath of Godzilla's attack on Tokyo and later imprisonment at Mount Mihara in 1985, the monster's cells are secretly delivered to the Saradia Institute of Technology and Science, where they are to be merged with genetically modified plants in the hope of transforming Saradia's deserts into fertile land and ending the country's economic dependence on oil wells.
+In the aftermath of Godzilla's attack on Tokyo and later imprisonment at Mount Mihara, in 1985, Godzilla's cells are secretly delivered to the Saradia Institute of Technology and Science in Saradia, where they are to be merged with genetically modified plants in the hope of transforming Saradian deserts into fertile land and ending the country's economic dependence on oil wells.
 Dr. Genshiro Shiragami and his daughter, Erika, are enlisted to aid with the project, but a terrorist bombing destroys the institute's laboratory, ruining the cells and killing Erika.

 Five years later, Shiragami has returned to Japan and merged some of Erika's cells with those of a rose in an attempt to preserve her soul.
 Meanwhile, scientist Kazuhito Kirishima and Lieutenant Goro Gondo of the JSDF are using the Godzilla cells they collected to create "Anti-Nuclear Energy Bacteria" (ANEB), hoping it can serve as a weapon against Godzilla should it return.
 They attempt to recruit Shiragami to aid them, but are rebuffed.

-International tensions increase over the Godzilla cells, as they are coveted by both the Saradia Institute of Technology and Science and the American Bio-Major organization.
-An explosion from Mount Mihara causes tremors across the area, including Shiragami's home, badly damaging the roses.
+International tensions increase over the Godzilla cells, as they are coveted by both the Saradia Institute of Technology and Science and the American rival Bio-Major organization.
+An eruption from Mount Mihara causes tremors across the area, including Shiragami's home, badly damaging the roses.
 Shiragami agrees to join the JSDF's effort and is given access to the Godzilla cells, which he secretly merges with one of the roses.
-A night later, rival Bio-Major and Saradian agents break into Shiragami's lab, but are attacked by a large plant-like creature which later escapes to Lake Ashi and is named "Biollante" by Shiragami.
+A night later, Bio-Major and Saradian agents break into Shiragami's lab, but are attacked by a large plant-like monster, named "Biollante" by Shiragami, which later escapes to Lake Ashi.